 As a solution, I started to look for UK-based fulfilment centres.
 Moving quickly was key, as I had orders coming in every day.
 As a result, I probably started to save 2-4 hours per day at peak by not having to fulfil in-house.
 And, as that time saved was spent on marketing, product development and content, there is no doubt that this led to growth, both in terms of customer numbers and my business offering.

 The other noticeable impact is on stock.
 There is a limit to how much stock I can physically have at my own home.

-Do you have any advice for other eCommerce businesses that are looking to grow like you have?
+And finally, do you have any key advice for other eCommerce businesses that are looking to grow in the way you have?